openstack/ironic/doc/source/admin/ovn-networking.rst

 Outbound SNAT
 -------------

-Outbound connectivity (that traverses the Neutron/OVN router) is known to be problematic due to a bug in the way External port priority is handled differently than port assignment than the Chassis Gateway, the very same mentioned previously.
+Outbound connectivity (that traverses the Neutron/OVN router) is known to be problematic due to a bug in the way External port priority is handled differently than port assignment than the Chassis Gateway.
 Ultimately this can create a mismatch between the ports and results in intermittent traffic loss.
 A known workaround is to manually update the HA Chassis Group and Gateway Chassis priorities so these are in sync for a given Neutron network and associated router.

 This is being tracked as `bug 1995078 <https://bugs.launchpad.net/neutron/+bug/1995078>`_.

+The Ironic community may integrate a fix into the ``ironic-neutron-agent`` at a future point in time if the bug in Neutron is not resolved.

 ML2 Plugins
 -----------

 The ``ovn-router`` and ``trunk`` ml2 plugins as supplied with Neutron *must* be enabled.

+If your additionally using the ``baremetal-l2vni`` mechanism driver, the ``segments`` plugin must also be enabled.

 If you need to attach to the network...
 ---------------------------------------